nixonb91/cs445-rec11/README.md

 In this recitation, you will write several methods in the class, `MapLandmarks.java`, that extends a double-hashing implementation of the Dictionary ADT.
 This class will allow a client to store landmarks and their coordinates in a Dictionary data structure.
 We have provided a list of some famous landmarks in PA in the file `landmarks.txt`.
 Our program utilizes the Dictionary ADT by using the latitude and longitude pair as the key and the landmark name as the value.
 The latitude and longitude are wrapped in the class `Tuple` which will represent the key used by `MapLandmarks.java`.
 Using the Tuple class:
    - introduces the 2 components of the key in a convenient wrapper class; latitude and longitude.
    - overrides the `equals` method to make sure that the 2 components of the key are considered when comparing.
-   - overrides the `hashCode` method such that Horner's method is applied on each component separately, then their results are added mitigating the risk of losing numeric information (sure, we don't have that much information to lose considering that our .txt file doesn't have hundreds of landmarks, but it's a good practice to be aware of).
+   - overrides the `hashCode` method such that Horner’s method is applied on each component separately, then their results are added mitigating the risk of losing numeric information (sure, we don’t have that much information to lose considering that our .txt file doesn’t have hundreds of landmarks, but it’s a good practice to be aware of).

 You will write three methods for your dictionary of landmarks: a method to add a new landmark (`addLandmark`), another one to remove an existing landmark (`removeLandmark`), and a third one to print all the landmarks (the ones imported from the .txt file along with any added ones considering the removed ones—if any).